Dante Fowler: Jacksonville Jaguars

-2015 season

-Fowler was selected third overall by the Jacksonville Jaguars in the 2015 NFL Draft.
-On May 8, 2015, Fowler tore his ACL on the first day of mini-camp and missed the entirety of his rookie season.
+Fowler was selected third overall by the Jacksonville Jaguars in the 2015 NFL draft.
+On May 8, 2015, Fowler tore his ACL on the first day, and opening drill of mini-camp and missed the entirety of his rookie season.
 On May 12, four days after tearing his ACL, Fowler signed a fully guaranteed four-year, $23.5 million contract, with a $15.3 million signing bonus.

-2016 season

 After missing his entire rookie year due to his ACL injury, Fowler made his NFL debut on September 11, 2016, in the game against the Green Bay Packers, where he made three tackles (one for a loss) as the Jaguars lost the game 27–23.

-Fowler ended his first official season playing in all 16 games with one start, recording 32 tackles, 4.0 sacks, and five passes defensed.
+Fowler ended his first official season playing in all 16 games with one start, recording 32 tackles, 4 sacks, and five passes defensed.

-2017 season

 On September 10, 2017, in the 29–7 season-opening road victory over the Houston Texans, Fowler had a stellar game.
 He had a 53-yard fumble return for a touchdown near the end of the first half.
 The touchdown was the first of his NFL career.
 Late in the third quarter, Fowler forced a fumble off of quarterback Deshaun Watson, which was recovered by teammate Yannick Ngakoue.

-The Jaguars finished atop the AFC South with a 10-6 record.
-In the playoffs, Fowler recorded five tackles, two sacks, and a pass deflection before the Jaguars were defeated 24-20 by the New England Patriots in the AFC Championship Game.
+The Jaguars finished atop the AFC South with a 10–6 record.
+In the playoffs, Fowler recorded five tackles, two sacks, and a pass deflection before the Jaguars were defeated 24–20 by the New England Patriots in the AFC Championship Game.

-2018 season

 On May 2, 2018, the Jaguars declined the fifth-year option on Fowler's contract.
 On July 20, 2018, he was suspended for one game due to violating the league's personal conduct policy.
 In December 2019, the NFLPA revealed that it had won a grievance filed on Fowler's behalf alleging that the Jaguars had improperly fined Fowler over $700,000 for not attending rehab and medical appointments in Jacksonville during the 2018 offseason.
 Under the collective bargaining agreement, these appointments should have been voluntary.
 This incident reportedly led to the firing of Jaguars football operations chief Tom Coughlin.